#LogisticsAdvice

 It contains in-depth details on the products, their cost, and the deal between the buyer and the seller.
 This specific document will be used by customs authorities to determine the applicable taxes, levies, and charges on imported products.

-If you're interested, click here if you wish to learn more about commercial invoice!
+If you're interested, click here to learn more about commercial invoices.

-Here are also a recap of the key elements inside a commercial invoice.
-These are only some of the more important elements in a commercial invoice, for the full explanation click here to bring yourself there!
+Here is a recap of the key elements inside a commercial invoice.
+These are only some of the more important elements in a commercial invoice.

 Provides a comprehensive description of the products shipped, detailing their quantities, unit costs, overall costs, and any pertinent product codes or specifications.